chaudharyaashmi25/inventory-hold/AI-USAGE.md

 - Prefer small, incremental patches and require human review before merging.
 - Keep test and local implementations behaviorally similar to production (e.g., Redis ↔ `InMemoryCache`).

-## 5) Practical prompts (sanitized examples)

-- Intent: Add a unit test for `HoldService` that asserts expired holds are released and an outbox entry is created.
-Context: provide `HoldService.CreateHold(...)` signature and `IOutboxRepository` interface.
-Deliverable: one xUnit test file following project style.
-- Intent: Propose a retry wrapper for transient exceptions in `OutboxDispatcher`.
-Requirements: exponential backoff, 3 attempts max, log each failure.

-If you want the exact prompts and raw AI outputs for auditing, I can add them to an `AI-EXAMPLES/` folder after removing any sensitive data.

-## 6) Recommendations / next steps

-- Continue to use AI for scaffolding, tests, and small refactors, but keep human review mandatory.
-- Add automated integration tests for the outbox → message bus path to reduce manual validation.
-- Add an `AI-EXAMPLES/` folder containing sanitized prompts and chosen outputs to make future audits faster.

-## Appendix: pointers (quick links)

-- Core service: `src/InventoryHold.Domain/Services/HoldService.cs`
-- Tests: `src/InventoryHold.UnitTests/HoldServiceTests.cs`
-- Web API: `src/InventoryHold.WebApi/Program.cs`
-- Caching implementations: `src/InventoryHold.Infrastructure/Caching/`

----
-Last updated: 2026-06-07 — edited for clarity and auditability.